Google Pixel 5 vs Pixel 4 vs 4 XL: What's the difference?

 - Pixel 4 XL: 160.4 x 75.1 x 8.2mm, 193g

-The Google Pixel 5 is claimed to feature a brushed aluminium body and come in Black and Green colour options.
-There's said to be a square camera housing in the top left corner of the rear, along with a physical fingerprint sensor in the middle.
+The Google Pixel 5 features a brushed aluminium body and comes in Just Black and Sort Sage colour options.
+There's a square camera housing in the top left corner of the rear, along with a physical fingerprint sensor in the middle.

-On the front, leaks suggest there will be a punch hole camera in the top left corner, offering an almost bezel-free design.
-A 3.5mm headphone jack isn't expected to appear on the Pixel 5.
-As there is thought to be only one Pixel 5, its size is expected to sit between the Pixel 4 and 4 XL.
+On the front, there is a punch hole camera in the top left corner, offering an almost bezel-free design.
+A 3.5mm headphone jack isn't present on the Pixel 5.
+As there is only one Pixel 5, its size is sits between the Pixel 4 and 4 XL.

 The Pixel 4 and 4 XL share the same design as each other, though the XL is of course larger.
 Both have a square camera housing in the top left corner of the rear and they both feature a glass body.